-(15) There shall be no land application of dairy waste to an LMU that has or reaches a critical soil test phosphorus (P) level of greater than or equal to 500 ppm, with a P - Index rating of "High" or "Very High".
+(15) There shall be no land application of dairy waste to an LMU that has or reaches a critical soil test phosphorus (P) level of greater than or equal to 500 ppm, with a P- Index rating of "High" or "Very High".

 (f) Notification Requirements.
-The dairy operator shall notify the appropriate the next business day, and in writing within 14 days of the land application of the dairy waste.
+The dairy operator shall notify the appropriate TCEQ Regional Office orally within 24 hours of land application of dairy waste or by the next business day, and in writing within 14 days of the land application of the dairy waste.
 Written notification may be on paper, electronic mail, or other electronic method as prescribed by the executive director.
 The notification shall include the following information: